 These courses offer students an insight into the breadth and diversity of the law, as well as help to prepare students for the Paralegal Certification Examination.

-The Fall Classroom Paralegal Program is scheduled from August 1 through December 9, 2017.
+The Spring Classroom Paralegal Certificate Program is scheduled from January 30 through June 9, 2018.
 Classes will be held on Tuesday and Thursday evenings from 6 pm to 10 pm.
 Saturday classes are from 9 am to 4 pm.
-Student textbooks will be distributed during the first class session on August 1.
+Student textbooks will be distributed during the first class session on January 30.
 The program calendar, including Saturday dates is available here: Fall 2017 Classroom Paralegal Program Calendar.

 Classes are held at the Friday Center, UNC-Chapel Hill’s premier adult education facility.
 The Friday Center offers ample free parking and is located about three miles east of the UNC-Chapel Hill campus, just off Highway 54 East (Raleigh Road).
 The Center is a short distance from Interstate 40 (from Raleigh, I-40 exit 273A; from Greensboro, I-40 exit 273).
 See Directions to the Friday Center.